 The more you save, the more you will be able to invest.
 If you aren't financially sound right now then work on a strategy and start by:

 Paying Off Your Debt First

-It’s best to avoid loans, but if you’re already in debt then take steps to pay it off.
+It’s best to avoid high interest debt, but if you’re already in debt then take steps to pay it off as soon as possible.

-Check our How to Get Rid of Debt Fast: A Step by Step Guide here for some reliable tips.
-Getting rid of your debt will take the burden off your shoulders and allow you to concentrate on other things.
+Getting rid of your debt will take the burden off your shoulders and allow you to concentrate on your savings and investing goals.

-If you are low on money then consider finding a way to increase your income.
-Check out this 21 Fast, Proven, and Effective Ways to Save Money article for some tips on how to save money.
+If you are low on money then consider finding a way to increase your income, cut on expenses or both.

 In addition to this, you should also take steps to earn more money so you can easily get rid of debt and save more to invest in real estate.

 As stated earlier, real estate is not the most liquid asset out there.
 Plus, it can take years for it to gain value.
 If you are financially weak then real estate may not be the best option for you since you may not be able to sell it right away at a good price.